 Jean-Pierre: But then it got a bit boring.
 People would ask us the same things and it was just a repetition.

 Do you have any stalkers trying to find your true identity?
-Have you received any extreme behavior from your fans?
+Have you received any extreme behaviour from your fans?

 Lafleur: There is an anti-koulouri account on twitter…